PhuriphatiZAMU/GUI-Mini-Project-2025/README.md

 ---

-## 📄 License
+## 📜 License

-This project is licensed under the **MIT License** – feel free to use and modify for learning purposes.
+This project is intended for educational and non-commercial use.

+> ⭐ If you find the code useful, feel free to star the repository!